joebru-7/EndlessRunner/README.md

 A design choice I made last minute that I'm not happy with was to reuse my platform spawner to spawn obstacles.
 I shuld have made a obstacle spawner with a common baseclass with Platformspawner and also mad a baseclass for MovingPlatform and Obstacle.

+# Extra
+Made a simpe AI companion and exploding obstacles to comply with spec